Sugar Tax (album): Reception

 Other writers were less enthusiastic.
 NME's Andrew Collins portrayed Sugar Tax as a "deft exercise in short-range synthesiser pop that, for the most part, flutters along on a criminally simplistic vibe with all but a low-rent beatbox and a well-depressed instant choir button to perk it up."
 Evelyn Erskine of the Ottawa Citizen stated, "Occasionally OMD manages to find the hypnotic pulse that once made the band tick.
 But it never really traces it to the dark soul that once set it apart."
 Vox journalist Steve Malins praised the record's candour and "smooth production", but felt its content "lacks any lasting impact".
-James Muretich of the Calgary Herald dismissed the album as "sugary, taxing pop that goes poof in the night".
+James Muretich of the Calgary Herald dismissed the album as "forgettable... sugary, taxing pop that goes poof in the night".

-The Morning Calls Len Righi later argued that Sugar Tax had been "underappreciated", and applauded McCluskey's "superb job" on the record.
-Paul Evans of Rolling Stone wrote, "McCluskey plays it pretty safe—but 'Pandora's Box', 'Walk Tall' and nearly all of the album's 12 mechano-ditties make for dance-floor wonder."
-PopMatters critic Michael Keefe dubbed Sugar Tax the "last good OMD album" released prior to the group's 1996 disbandment.
-Ned Raggett of AllMusic remained unconvinced, describing the record as "a less-spectacular range of songs that only occasionally connect".
-He did, however, have praise for "Sailing on the Seven Seas" as well as McCluskey's "fine singing".
+The Morning Call's Len Righi later argued that Sugar Tax had been "underappreciated", and applauded McCluskey's "superb job" on the record.
+Mark Lindores of Classic Pop wrote, "McCluskey's ear for killer melodies was as sharp as ever...
+Sugar Tax was the strongest OMD album in years and houses its fair share of career highlights."
+In Q, Debbi Voller saw the record as a "return to form" that "matched the achievement" of 1981's Architecture & Morality (often regarded as OMD's seminal work).
+Stephen Thomas Erlewine, editor of the All Music Guide to Electronica (2001), was less impressed, stating that "Sugar Tax, while thoroughly competent, is nothing more than predictably refined and pleasant dance-pop."

 Sugar Tax became one of OMD's most popular albums, achieving sales of three million copies by 2007.
-In 2021, the Charlatans frontman Tim Burgess staged a Twitter listening party of the record, stating that he had forgotten "quite how brilliant" it is.
+Jon Campbell of The Time Frequency professed to "love" the record, while Charlatans frontman Tim Burgess staged a Twitter listening party of the album, stating that he had forgotten "quite how brilliant" it is.